vigneshbs33/truth-or-dare/README.md

 **🔥💀 Remember: This game contains MAXIMUM CHAOS and BRAIN ROT!
 Proceed at your own risk! 💀🔥**

-Made with ❤️ and 💀 by the Truth or Dare team
+Made by Vignesh B S